 Gay Marriage

-Today's Phila Inquirer had a nice pro and con reaction to the federal judge's ruling which struck down the California law which outlawed gay marriage in that state.
+Today's Philadelphia Inquirer had a nice pro and con reaction to the federal judge's ruling which struck down the California law which outlawed gay marriage in that state.
 In reality, his ruling seemed to indicate that the law contradicted California's constitution that guaranteed equal protection under the law.
 His ruling basically says that the anti gay marriage law did not present any facts that proved that gay marriage is harmful to society but instead reflected a religious bias against homosexuality.

 I sent the following e-mail to the writer in support of the referendum which had been voted upon by the citizens of California and banned gay marriage.